JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 ## Toward a “Financial Personality Test”

-In my next post, I’ll share an **interactive Investor Personality Test** — a Myers–Briggs–inspired framework that asks questions about volatility comfort, control preference, and time horizon.
+In my next post, I’ll share an **interactive Investor Personality Test:** a Myers–Briggs–inspired framework that asks questions about volatility comfort, control preference, and time horizon.
 It will help identify your archetype and suggest:
 - Suitable asset mixes,
 - Rebalancing frequency, and